/

 If you feel like your mind is constantly buzzing with to-do lists, schedules, meal planning and remembering birthdays, you’re not alone.
 Many parents, especially women, carry a heavy but often invisible mental load.

-In writing this, as a mental health professional, I must also share that I am a mother of four.
-My children are currently 11, 10, six and two, and I share the mental stress of parenting!
+I write this as a mental health professional, but I'm also a mother of four.
+My children are currently 11, 10, six and two, and I'm often stressed out.
 Between camp registrations, hockey schedules, dance recitals and more, it can be a lot to manage.
 This guide explores the invisible work of the mental load, its impact, and how to distribute it more equitably with partners and children.

 Understanding the mental load